italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   - ``presentation_definition_uri``: string containing an HTTPS URL pointing to a resource where a Presentation Definition JSON object can be retrieved.
 This parameter MUST be present when ``presentation_definition`` parameter or a ``scope`` value representing a Presentation Definition is not present.
   - ``client_metadata``: A JSON object containing the Relying Party metadata values.
 The ``client_metadata`` parameter MUST NOT be present when ``client_id_scheme`` is ``entity_id``.
 The ``client_metadata`` is taken from ``trust_chain``.
   - ``client_metadata_uri``: string containing an HTTPS URL pointing to a resource where a JSON object with the Relying Party metadata can be retrieved.
 The ``client_metadata_uri`` parameter MUST NOT be present when ``client_id_scheme`` is ``entity_id``.
-  - ``redirect_uri``: the redirect URI to which the Wallet Instance MUST redirect the Authorization Response.
-This parameter MUST not be present when ``response_uri`` is present.

 Authorization Response Details
 ------------------------------

-After getting the User authorization and consent for the presentation of the credentials, the Wallet sends the Authorization Response to the Relying Party ``response_uri`` endpoint, the content should be encrypted according `OPENID4VP`_ Section 6.3, using the Relying Party public key.
+After getting the User authorization and consent for the presentation of the Credentials, the Wallet sends the Authorization Response to the Relying Party ``response_uri`` endpoint, the content SHOULD be encrypted according `OPENID4VP`_ Section 6.3, using the Relying Party public key.

 .. note::
     **Why the response is encrypted?**